dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 - more pushback that you receive,
 - less attacker pushback.

-The pushback that you receive has a cap.<sup> [ref][wiki shield pushback]</sup> To illustrate its magnitude: try shielding some attack that can deal 32.5 damage; an attack that deals close to this amount of damage is Bowser's fully charged f-smash.
-When you shield it, the resulting pushback is the maximum pushback possible, and is always the same no matter your shield's properties.
+The pushback that you receive has a cap.<sup>[ ref][wiki shield pushback]</sup> To illustrate its magnitude: try shielding some attack that can deal 32.5 damage; an attack that deals close to this amount of damage is Bowser's fully charged f-smash.
+When you shield it, the resulting pushback is the maximum pushback possible, and is always the same no matter what are your shield's properties.

-Unlike shield pushback, the attacker pushback magnitude doesn't have an upper limit.<sup> [ref][wiki shield pushback]</sup>
+Unlike shield pushback, the attacker pushback magnitude doesn't have an upper limit.<sup> [ref][wiki shield pushback]</sup> Notably, this makes possible the 'kamikaze glitch'.

 Shield strength number
 ----------------------